Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Exam_Questions.md

-The **Levenberg-Marquardt** algorithm is again a method for training neural networks by

-A **damping factor** is also applied to the gradient to balance the trade-off between fast convergence and stability.
-The algorithm then uses the damped gradient to update the weights of the neural network.
-The learning rate of this algorithm is not fixed like in previous methods.
-The learning rate is adjusted **dynamically** based on the **curvature of the error surface**.
-This allows the algorithm to converge faster while **avoiding overshooting** the optimal solution.

-This method combines the benefits of gradient descent and Gauss-Newton methods.
+The **Levenberg-Marquardt** algorithm is a learning algorithm that combines the advantages of the Gauss-Newton and steepest decent methods.
+It calculates an approximation of the Hessian matrix using only the first order derivatives (Jacobian matrix), which represents the second-order derivative of the error function.
+The Gauss-Newton method updates the parameters based on the inverse of the Hessian matrix approximation, which allows for faster convergence when the approximation is accurate.
+The steepest descent method is used as a fall back when the Hessian approximation is not sufficient.
+It adapts the update step size based on the local curvature of the error function, allowing for faster convergence in regions of small curvature and more stable updates in regions of large curvature.
+The Levenberg-Marquardt builds upon the Gauss-Newton algorithm by introducing a damping term.
+The damping term balances the trade-off between fast convergence and stability.

 **Hessian matrix:** A matrix of the second-order partial derivatives.

 **Jacobian matrix:** A matrix of the first-order partial derivatives.

-**TODO**
+The key difference between Gauss-Newton (LevenBerg-Marquardt) and Quasi-Newton (ex.
+BFGS) methods lies in their problem focus and the way the handle the Hessian matrix.
+The GN method is specialized for nonlinear least squares problems and approximate the Hessian using the Jacobian.
+While the Quasi-Newton methods are general optimization algorithms that approximate the Hessian or its inverse using gradient information, for solving unconstrained optimization problems.

 #### Question 2

 **Explain quasi-Newton learning of neural networks.**

 Similar to **Newton's** method but with an important difference, that begin that we approximate the **Hessian** matrix instead of computing its exact values.
 This saves us a lot of time and computation power.
 The **BFGS algorithm** is an example of a quasi-Newton algorithm.
-Unfortunately, when the neural network contains many interconnection weights, it becomes hard to store the matrices into computer memory.
+Unfortunately, when the neural network contains many interconnection weights, it becomes hard to store the matrices (Hessian and Jacobian) into computer memory.
 That's why for large scale neural networks, conjugate gradient methods are to be preferred.